jpegleg/yaml_dip/README.md

 #### Replace the URI context /api/encrypt/1 etc, with the URI contexts you configure in your salsa_falcon routes.

 This client tempalte takes in a YAML file called struct.yml which defines encryption and decryption salsa falcon endpoints as well as data to encrypt and decrypt.
+The program could be expanded to have multiple yaml files loaded and processed etc.

 ```
 $ python yaml_dip.py